 If you’re into that whole 5 o’clock thing, a Wahl Detailer (pictured above next to the Norelco) is a better option.

-Truth is, the term ‘best stubble trimmer’ can vary according to your preferences and actual needs.
-I’ll dig deeper into some reviews, but take a peek at this comparison chart first:
+Truth is, the term ‘best stubble trimmers’ can vary according to your preferences and actual needs.
+I’ll dig deeper into some reviews, but take a peek at this comparison chart of the best stubble trimmers first:

 - Philips Norelco 3500